Back To Top

 Additional Components

-In addition to the nav menu and page layout templates, I also designed various components in order to build up the design systems of the site.
-I used the fonts, spacing, color palettes, and shape language we had decided on previously to establish a design consistency across all of the components of the site.
-Below are some examples
+In addition to the nav menu and page layout templates, I designed various components.
+I used the fonts, spacing, color palettes, and shape language we had decided on previously to establish a design consistency across the site.

 Webflow Implementation